wearealloy/foundation-craft-ddev/README.md

 Clone the repo.

+Go to `.ddev/` > `config.yaml` > change the name (line 1) of the container to the desire one (no spaces allowed).
+Rename the project folder to use that same name.

-Run `ddev start` to create container instance.
+Run `ddev start` to create the container instance.
 This will create an instance using nginx, php 8.2, mysql 8 and composer.

 Rename `.env.example` to `.env`.